aliya26205/Checkmyfood/README.md

 Works best in secure browsers (e.g., Chrome) with HTTPS or localhost

-📄 License
+## 📄 License

-This project is licensed under the MIT License
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with proper credit to the original author.